BrightfieldTechAcademy/Curriculum/README.md

 	- [Responsive Web Design](https://www.w3schools.com/css/css_rwd_intro.asp)
 * Project
      - Rebuild the ACME Web Solution Page to be responsive with HTML and CSS
+     - Rebuild the Parallax Website to be responsive with HTML and CSS

 ### Week 6